Charles E W Bean, Diaries, AWM38 3DRL 606/208/1 - 1915 - 1918 - Part 2

 defensive flank for the ^Aust Corps,

-N. of Bois de Tailles - independently
+N. of Bois de Tailles - independly

-of everything th / British were
+of everything tt / British were

 doing.
 They moved there

-Evg 22 Aug.
+evg 22 Aug.
 There abt 2 hrs -

-& found th British had
+& found tt British had

 already made this.
 Flank